 Bachelor of Social Work (BSW)

-- Field experience in first year of study
+- Courses and field experience begins in the first year of study

 - Extracurricular learning through local/state conferences

 - Opportunity to minor in a range of disciplines

 Undergraduate social work students must complete a series of three field experiences, during your freshman, junior, and senior years.
 Field experience in your senior year consists of 450 hours of instruction at one of many local social agencies.
 Click here to learn about some of the agencies our students have worked with.

 Graduates of the BSW Program may receive advanced standing in Marywood's CSWE accredited Master of Social Work (MSW) Program.
 This enables qualified BSW graduates to complete the MSW degree in one year.

 Thinking About Social Work?

 Here is a helpful link to see if social work is right for you and to real stories about social workers in the profession.